marcobrianovich/cepheus/OE/README.md

 Earth's climate as been ravaged.
 The biosphere is hanging on by a thread, most wildlife now extinct.
 More than 50% of Earth's remaining landmass is now desert.
 More than 90% of the remaining population now live in huge archologies - giant cities contained within a single stucture.
 These archologies are environmentally sealed to ensure that no excess heat leaks into the atmosphere.

-In the last hundred years there have been several projects started that look to reduce global temperatures.
+In the last hundred years several quick-fix projects have attempted to reverse the damage.
 These either failed or generally made the situation worse.
-A long term initiative is projected to work but will take about 150-years to reduce global temperatures by a degree centigrade.
+A long-term initiative, called Project Gaia is projected to work but will take about 150-years to reduce average global temperatures.

 ### Humanity becomes the space race